 The fare paid by the public is different than the fare that the Company receives per transported passenger.
-In June 2021, customers paid Ch\$ 800 at peak hours, Ch\$ 720 at valley hours and Ch\$640 at low hours, whereas on average the Company received a technical fare of Ch\$ 515.99 per passenger.
+In september 2021, customers paid Ch\$ 800 at peak hours, Ch\$ 720 at valley hours and Ch\$640 at low hours, whereas on average the Company received a technical fare of Ch\$ 527.24 per passenger.

 Beginning on July 1, 2013, the supplementary contract for issuance and post-sale of means of access and provision of the network for sales and charge of the means of access to the Santiago public transportation system entered into by and between the Ministry of Transportation and Telecommunication of Chile and Metro S.A., became effective.
 On June 13, 2019, the contract was extended for 24 months, ending on June 13, 2021.
-During the month of June of this year, the term of the contract was extended to July 31, 2021.
-By Resolution No. 33 dated July 30, 2021, the contract termination date was extended again until August 31, 2021.
+Finally, by Resolution No. 33 dated July 30, 2021, the contract termination date was extended again until August 31, 2021.